-PROPOSAL 1: ELECTION OF DIRECTORS
+PROPOSAL NO. 1: ELECTION OF DIRECTORS

 At the Annual Meeting, seven directors are to be elected.
-Patrick Le Pore is not standing for reelection.
 All directors of the Company will hold office until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified or their earlier resignation or removal.
-The Board has nominated the following individuals for election as directors to serve until the next annual meeting of stockholders and until their successors have been duly elected and qualified: Herbert Conrad, Jerome D. Jabbour, Kathryn Corzo, Eric Ende, Natasha Giordano, James Scibetta and Matthew Wikler.
+The Board has nominated the following individuals for election as directors to serve until the next annual meeting of stockholders and until their successors have been duly elected and qualified: Eric Ende, Jerome D. Jabbour, Herbert Conrad, Kathryn Corzo, Natasha Giordano, James Scibetta and Matthew Wikler.
 Each of these seven director nominees named in the proxy statement is a current member of the Board.

 It is the intention of the persons named in the proxies for the holders of common stock to vote the proxies for the election of the nominees named below, unless otherwise specified in any particular proxy.
 Our management does not contemplate that the nominees will become unavailable for any reason, but if that should occur before the meeting, proxies will be voted for another nominee, or other nominees, to be selected by our Board of Directors.
-In accordance with our by-laws and Delaware law, a stockholder entitled to vote for the election of directors may withhold authority to vote for all nominees for directors.
+In accordance with our by-laws and Delaware law, a stockholder entitled to vote for the election of directors may withhold authority to vote for certain nominees for directors or may withhold authority to vote for all nominees for directors.
 The director nominees receiving a plurality of the votes present virtually or by proxy at the meeting and entitled to vote on the election of directors will be elected directors.
 Broker non-votes will not be treated as a vote for or against any particular director nominee and will not affect the outcome of the election.
 Stockholders may not vote, or submit a proxy, for a greater number of nominees than the seven nominees named below.